-Welcome bonuses help mitigate much of the risk, giving new Ohio bettors peace of mind while finding their forever sportsbook.
+Welcome bonuses help mitigate much of the possibility of losing, giving new Ohio bettors peace of mind while finding their forever sportsbook.
 It’s not uncommon for bettors to have a few online sports betting accounts in hopes of getting better odds on one of them.
-Ongoing promos, including profit boosts, will keep bettors well-stocked with free bets.
+Ongoing promos, including profit boosts, will keep bettors well-stocked with bonus bets.

 #1 DraftKings Sportsbook OH